EllieJ87/Ranger-Game/Testing.md

 Results: Submit’ & ‘Reset’ button changes colour of text and background colour on hover

 Expected: when ‘Submit’ button is clicked an alert to show the user the form has been submitted & received, contact form is reset and modal closes
-Testing:
-Results:
+Testing: clicked on the ‘submit’ button to submit the form
+Results: alert message to prompt the use that the form has been submitted

 Expected: form should not submit without all fields completed
-Testing:
-Result:
+Testing: tested 1 input at a time to see if the validation has worked
+Result: form has been submitted with an alert message

+From this testing
+Form is only allowing 1 input to be submitted rather than both, also new bug where once the user clicks the submit button this still submits the form.

 Expected: when ‘Reset’ button is clicked this should empty all fields of information
-Testing:
-Result:

-Form validation
-Expected: email address field should only allow email addresses
-Testing: typed with no @ symbol
-Result: field validation feedback 'Please include an @ in the email address' emailJS
-Expected: when user sends feedback it is received to email address
-Testing: sent feedback form on contact.html
-Result: feedback form received to email
-Form reset after feedback sent
-Expected: form resets after form submitted
-Testing: send form to test it resets
-Fix: I used jQuery on submit event to correct this
+Testing: clicking the ‘reset’ button to clear the form
+Result: form is cleared and is cleared when the user re-opens the modal again

-Responsiveness
+### Responsiveness

 Expected: contact modal, text, input fields and button to be responsive to screen size and width,
 Testing: through different screen sizes and Google Chrome Dev tools
 Results: contact modal, text, input fields and button are all fit to screen size and width landscape and smaller screen has a scrollable pre-fixed display built in by using bootstrap

-Question Icon
+### <a name="questionicon">Question Icon</a>

 Expected: when hovering over 'question' icon, the icon changes colour, increases size and pulses
 Testing: tested by hovering over item
 Result: icon changes colour, increases and pulses when item is hovered over

-Expected: clicking on 'uestion' icon pops up modal to explain what their mission objective is for the game and how to play
+Expected: clicking on 'question' icon pops up modal to explain what their mission objective is for the game and how to play
 Testing: tested by clicking 'question' icon
 Result: Opens ‘How to Play’ modal